Speedy Fuels are a Nationwide Fuel and Lubricants Supplier based in London, with depots throughout the UK. Our UK-wide… Read more

 If you plan on using red diesel (gas oil), you need to ensure you’re aware of the rules around its usage.
 The regulations are strict, so before you go ahead and use the fuel, it’s always a good idea to double check your individual usage with HMRC or Speedy Fuels.

 Below is our easy to understand guide to using red diesel to help make things a little clearer.
-If you’d still like to speak with one of our team about using gas oil, please call us now on 0330 123 3773.
+If you’d still like to speak with one of our team about using gas oil, call us today on 0330 123 3773.

 - What is red diesel fuel?